CdC-SI/ZAS-EAK-CopilotGPT/_sources/guidelines/sphinx.rst.txt

     Part -- Number Signs above and below
     ####################################

-    with overline, for parts

     ************************************
     Chapter -- Asterisks above and below
     ************************************

-    with overline, for chapters

     Title -- Number Signs
     #####################